 - Application of Forecasting and Valuation

-Advanced Financial Statement Analysis is recommended for finance professionals who need to deepen their knowledge and skills in analyzing financial statement information (balance sheets, income statements, statements of cash flows, footnotes).
-The course is also beneficial for enhancing the ability to make correct and efficient financial decisions.
+The Advanced Financial Statement Analysis program is recommended for finance professionals who are keen to deepen their knowledge and skills in analyzing financial statement information (balance sheets, income statements, statements of cash flows, footnotes).
+The program is also beneficial for enhancing the ability to make correct and efficient financial decisions.